christophermllr/FrontEndSeed/README.md

 npm install -g gulp
 ```

+### Key gulp tasks

+There are several useful tasks  in gulp to get you going, ultimately you can run ``gulp`` and the default task will create a livereload server on port 9000

+Other tasks of interest include ``gulp build`` which runs a dist build and places it under the *build\dist* folder, or ``gulp build-dev`` which creates a dev build and places it under the *build\dev* folder

 ## File Structure
 There are several key files in the file system that are used for the build process.
 These are highlighted in the listing below.